gabiruzo/PythonPDFReader/README.md

 ## Install
+Download all files

-You have to install Poppler 0.68, and Tesseract Alpha 5.x - And change the installation path in python code.
+You have to install Poppler 0.68 ( http://blog.alivate.com.au/poppler-windows/ ), and Tesseract Alpha 5.x ( https://github.com/tesseract-ocr/tesseract/wiki/Data-Files ), change the installation path of poppler and tesseract in python code.

 ## How to use